RGarrett93/hassio-ap-ecoflow-dns-redirect/README.md

 - Find **AP EcoFlow MQTT DNS Redirect**
 - Install
 - Configure (see below)
+- Ensure **Protection Mode** is disabled otherwise the add-on is unable to use WiFi
 - Start
-- ** Ensure 'Protection Mode' is disabled otherwise the add-on is unable to use WiFi **

 ---

 ## Configuration